storybookjs/eslint-plugin-storybook/README.md

       "files": ['src/**/*.stories.@(js|jsx|ts|tsx)'],
       "extends": ["plugin:storybook/recommended"],

-      // 4) Optional: you can override specific rules here if you want.
+      // 4) Optional: you can override or disable specific rules here if you want.
 Else delete this "rules": {
         'storybook/no-redundant-story-name': 'error'
       }